Ywingpilot2/FrostyBlueprintEditor/README.md

 - loading blueprints into graphed form
 - layout saving
 - xml style configs for node mappings
--

 ## What needs to be worked on:
-- Optimization across the board; things are currently slow, so changes(and some refactoring) need to be done to speed things up
 - Additional support for more situations(e.g external pointerrefs in say subworlds being used in connections)
-- Improvements to automatic sorting
+- Layered Graph Drawing algorithm for sorting nodes
-- Additional UX/UI Features
+- Options for customizing the look and functionality of the editor
+- Proper setup for transient nodes
+- Comment, Redirect, and shortcut transient nodes
+- Python API

 # For developers
 if you wish to contribute to this project, please read this before doing so.